How To

 1.4Sell / remove a lot

 When your broker actually sells shares, mirror it here so DiviDrip's cost-basis math stays correct.
 On the Portfolio page, find the ticker's row and click Show Shares to expand the lots.
 Each lot row has two action buttons — Sell Shares (records the sale at a price + date) and Remove from Portfolio (delete a mis-entered lot, no sale recorded).
-DiviDrip never auto-FIFOs your sells — you choose which lot to close.
+Per-lot sells never auto-FIFO — you choose exactly which lot to close.
+To sell across several lots at once, use Multi-Share Sell (§ 1.5).

 At the top of the My Portfolio card is a Google / Excel Sheet button.
 Clicking it opens a small confirm modal — choose Yes, download to save a pre-filled .xlsx of your portfolio (positions, lots, cash, income concentration, trailing-12 income), or No / the close button / click outside the modal to cancel.
 After a successful download, a toast suggests uploading the file to Google Drive so you can share it with friends.